 Accounts in the largest cluster were sharing pro- Donald Trump and anti-Hillary Clinton messages.
 This is something that you would expect to see in an election interference campaign operating in favor of a particular candidate.

 But the network also reveals a second cluster of accounts that actively shared content using the #BlackLivesMatter hashtag.

 This reveals the complex nature of the influence strategy being used.
 There was clear evidence that a large group of bots and trolls were used to support a particular candidate and/or to discredit their opponent.
-However, the presence of IRA controlled accounts in the #BlackLivesMatter hashtag hows that they were also interested in exasperating social fault lines in US society by encouraging polarization and incivility in democratic society.
-The IRA was counting on the fact that if people are too busy fighting with each other, they might not be paying attention to what else is happening around them.
+However, the presence of IRA controlled accounts in the #BlackLivesMatter hashtag shows that they were also interested in exasperating social fault lines in US society by encouraging polarization and incivility in democratic society.
+The IRA was likely counting on the fact that if people are too busy fighting with each other, they might not be paying attention to what else is happening around them.

 IRA Cluster 3